syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/how-to-define-discontinuous-ranges.md

 ---
-title: How to define discontinuous ranges? | XlsIO | Syncfusion
+title: How to define discontinuous ranges | XlsIO | Syncfusion
 description: This page explains with an example to define discontinuous ranges using Syncfusion .NET Excel library (XlsIO).
 platform: File-formats
 control: XlsIO